Hannah Macdougall: Cycling

 selected to represent Australia at the 2016 UCI Para-cycling Track World Championships in Montichiari, Italy.

 At the 2017 UCI Para-cycling Road World Championships, Pietermaritzburg, South Africa, she finished fourth in the Women's Time Trial C4 and fifth in the Women's Road Race C4-5.
 She won silver medals in the Women's Time Trial C4 and Women's Road Race C4 at 2018 UCI Para-cycling Road World Championships, Maniago, Italy.

 At the 2019 UCI Para-cycling Road World Championships, Emmen, Netherlands, she finished fourth in the Women's Time Trial C4 and fifth in the Women's Road Race C4.

 Triathlon

 Macdougall is classified as a PTS4 triathlete.
-In 2022, she won the Oceania Championships in the Women's PTS4 and won her first World Cup in 2023 at Malaga.
+In 2022, she won the Oceania Championships in the Women's PTS4 and won her first World Cup in 2023 at Málaga.
 At the 2025 World Triathlon Para Championships in Wollongong, she won the bronze medal in the Wiomen's PTS4.